 - Settlement clause outlining the manner by which a dispute between the parties ought to be settled; and

 - Termination clause explaining how the agreement can be terminated by the parties

-Whether there is an employment agreement or a contractor agreement, a proper termination clause is crucial, as all relationships involving work will come to an end.
-As with an employment agreement, a contractor agreement can only be terminated by the parties involved in the agreement.
+Whether there is an employment contract or a contractor agreement, a proper termination clause is crucial, as all relationships involving work will come to an end.
+As with an employment contract, a contractor agreement can only be terminated by the parties involved in the agreement.